holisticode/infrared-take-home/README.md

 https://gist.github.com/red4626/2b7dbe91d351e0a5fc25d89704fd38a7

 ## Goal
-Implement an implementation for merkle proof generation of Randao data
+Implement an implementation for merkle proof generation of Randao data.

+## Artefacts
+To address the requirements of the project, the folder `liquid-staking` constains a very high-level overview of how LSD (Liquid Staking Derivatives) can interact with EIP-4788.

+The major part of the assignment has been addressed by implementing a simple proof generation implementation, which is documented in the following.

 ## Implementation
 The presented solution uses JSON files to represent beacon state and block root information,